Today’s wind energy is the lowest-cost source of new electricity generation for Ontario

 Communities, the economy, and the environment all benefit by adding wind energy to the electricity grid

-Ontario remains Canada’s leader in clean wind energy with 5,076 megawatts (MW) of installed electricity generating capacity as of August 2018, supplying approximately 7.5 per cent of the province’s electricity demand.
-In 2018, Ontario added two installations to the province’s current wind fleet – an additional 175 MW of generation capacity.
+Ontario remains Canada’s leader in clean wind energy with 5,436 megawatts (MW) of installed electricity generating capacity as of December 2019.
+In 2019, Ontario added two installations to the province’s current wind fleet - an additional 360 MW of generation capacity.

 Ontario’s lowest-cost option